naeglinghaff/algorithm_timer/README.md

 To calculate the possible permutations of an array of values you can work out length x length -1 x length -2 etc until you reach 0.
 For example, if we had an array of 5 values we could have 120 possible combinations of our shuffled array ( 5 x 4 x 3 x 2 x 1 = 120 ).

-The difference between getting a quadratic and linear result from this algorithm can come down to memory usage.
-Assignment is less costly than deletion so the second solution results in a quicker a more efficient algorithm.
+The difference between getting a quadratic and linear result for this algorithm can come down to how you are manipulating memory.
+Assignment is less costly operation than deletion, since deletion sometimes means moving the entire array in memory.
+This is why the second solution results in a quicker a more efficient algorithm because there is no deletion.

+### Finding Duplicates

+Your choice of memory structure will also influence how quickly a value can be found in it.
+Hashes or libraries have a find advantage over arrays since you don't have to iterate through the entire structure to find a value.
+Find is in constant time in a hash table.